Grow Financial Federal Credit Union

 5. Get credit help from a professional.

-Working with a credit counselor can be a great way of getting free or low-cost financial advice from a trusted professional, according to the Consumer Financial Protection Bureau (CFPB).
-Credit counselors may help you develop a budget, offer free educational workshops, make a game plan for debt, advise you on household finances and more.
+According to the Consumer Financial Protection Bureau (CFPB), working with a credit counselor can be a great way of getting free or low-cost financial advice from a trusted professional.
+Credit counselors could help you develop a budget, offer free educational workshops, make a game plan for debt, advise you on household finances and more.
 Just make sure to properly vet the service first and avoid paying money for quick fixes, which can be scams.
 Find out more from the CFPB.

 6. Earn better rates on your savings.